mediadrop/mediadrop/doc/install/centos-fedora.rst

 Please note that you need virtualenv < 1.8 if you plan to use Python 2.4 (RHEL 5).

 RHEL 5.x comes with Python 2.4.
-While MediaCore CE 0.10 still works with Python 2.4 support for that old version of Python (released initially in November 2004) will be dropped eventually.
+While MediaDrop 0.10 still works with Python 2.4 support for that old version of Python (released initially in November 2004) will be dropped eventually.
 Also some plugins might not work with 2.4.